 Babysitting on Care.com or UrbanSitter

 While most gig workers choose to use apps like those listed above, there are also more informal opportunities available.
-For instance, many college students make money by babysitting children, by completing odd jobs, or by house sitting for family friends.
+For instance, many college students make money by babysitting children, completing odd jobs, or house sitting for family friends.

 Freelancing involves selling your skilled labor to clients, usually over the internet.

 It’s not a job, though—you’ll operate as an independent contractor, and will basically run a mini business of your own.

 Freelancing can be a way to earn extra income; it can even be a career.
 There are more than 44 million self-employed individuals in the US, and many of them are full-time freelancers.